MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-never-ending-query.md

 ## What is a never-ending query?

-This article strictly covers queries that continue to execute or compile, that is, their CPU continues to increase.
-It doesn't apply to queries that are blocked or waiting on some resource that is never released (the CPU remains constant).
+This document focuses on queries that continue to execute or compile, that is, their CPU continues to increase.
+It doesn't apply to queries that are blocked or waiting on some resource that is never released (the CPU remains constant or changes very little).

 > [!IMPORTANT]
 > If a query is left to finish its execution, it will eventually complete.
 It could take just a few seconds, or it could take several days.